-Based at The Brightside Ground, Bristol, the GCB also oversees a wide range of other areas including county and district youth teams, coach education, umpiring and scoring, groundsmanship and disability cricket.
+Based at the Bristol County Ground, the GCB also oversees a wide range of other areas including…

 Affiliated to the England and Wales Cricket Board (ECB) its goal is to develop a fun and enabling environment in which more people in Gloucestershire play and are involved in cricket.